arur/buses-live/README.md

 # Buses live

 Displays a map of Vancouver, BC with buses location.
 Data is fetched from Translink Open API.
+A demo can be seen [buses-live.herokuapp.com](https://buses-live.herokuapp.com/).

 ## Getting Started